An ETH-Tight Exact Algorithm for Euclidean TSP: Introduction

 The main question, also posed by Woeginger in his survey~\cite{Woeginger08} on open problems around exact algorithms, is the following: is an exact algorithm with running time $2^{O(n^{1-1/d})}$ attainable for \etsp?
 Similar results have been obtained for some related problems.
 In particular, Deineko~\etal~\cite{DeinekoKW06} proved that Hamiltonian Cycle on planar graphs can be solved in $2^{O(\sqrt{n})}$ time, and Dorn~\etal~\cite{DornPBF10} proved that \TSP on weighted planar graphs can be solved in $2^{O(\sqrt{n})}$ time.
-Marx and Sidiropoulos~\cite{MarxS14} have recently shown that \etsp does not admit an algorithm with $2^{O(n^{1-1/d-\eps})}$, unless the Exponential Time Hypothesis (ETH)~\cite{ImpagliazzoP01} fails.
+Marx and Sidiropoulos~\cite{MarxS14} have shown that \etsp does not admit an algorithm with $2^{O(n^{1-1/d-\eps})}$, unless ETH fails.
+Recently this conditional lower bound was strengthened to $2^{\Omega(n^{1-1/d})}$ by De Berg~\etal~\cite{BergBKMZ20}.
 In the past twenty years the algorithms for \etsp have not been improved, however.
 Hence, even for the planar case the complexity of \etsp is still unknown.

-\paragraph{Our contribution.} We finally settle the complexity of \etsp, up to constant factors in the exponent: we present an algorithm for \etsp in $\Reals^d$, where $d\geq 2$ is a fixed constant, with running time $2^{O(n^{1-1/d})}$, and we show that no $2^{o(n^{1-1/d})}$ algorithm exists unless ETH fails.
+\paragraph{Our contribution} We settle the complexity of \etsp, up to constant factors in the exponent: we present an algorithm for \etsp in $\Reals^d$ with running time $2^{O(n^{1-1/d})}$, where $d\geq 2$ is a fixed constant.
+This is best possible, as De Berg~\etal\cite{BergBKMZ20} show that there is no $2^{o(n^{1-1/d})}$ algorithm unless ETH fails.

-The lower bound follows in a straightforward manner from a recent lower bound by De~Berg~\etal~\cite{BergBKMZ18} for {\sc Hamiltonian Cycle} in $d$-dimensional induced grid graphs; our main contribution lies in the upper bound.
 The global approach to obtain the upper bound is similar to the approach of Kann~\cite{Kann92} and Smith and Wormald~\cite{SmithW98}: we use a divide-and-conquer algorithm based on a geometric separator.
 A geometric separator for a given point set~$P$ is a simple geometric object---we use a hypercube---such that the number of points inside the separator and the number of points outside the separator are roughly balanced.
-As mentioned above, Kann~\cite{Kann92} and Smith and Wormald~\cite{SmithW98}, use a packing property of the edges in an optimal \TSP tour to argue that a separator exists that is crossed by only $O(n^{1-1/d})$ edges from the tour.
+As mentioned above, Kann~\cite{Kann92} and Smith and Wormald~\cite{SmithW98} use a Packing Property of the edges in an optimal \TSP tour to argue that a separator exists that is crossed by only $O(n^{1-1/d})$ edges from the tour.
 Since $P$ defines $\binom{n}{2}$ possible edges, the set of crossing edges can be guessed in $n^{O(n^{1-1/d})}$ ways.